diyscif/diyscif/scif-thesis.md

 Every effort is taken to keep wiring inside the SCIF unit as much as possible.
-For all control lines where running outside the SCIF unit is unavoidable, like those of the shield moniotring system and the access control system, lines are FIPS-AES encrypted from end-to-end and fed through rigid conduit.
+For all control lines where running outside the SCIF unit is unavoidable, like those of the shield monitoring system and the access control system, lines are FIPS-AES encrypted from end-to-end and fed through rigid conduit.
 This eliminates interception of usable information or leakage from improperly shielded cables.